adityam/filter/vim-README.md

        alternative=pscolor,
        ...]

 The default color scheme is `pscolor`.
+See below for instructions on how to define a new colorscheme.

 Line numbering
 ---------------